 You can argue that the majority of dating and relationship problems are a boundary issue in one way or another.
-Years ago, I was enrapt in a relationship that felt great at times and just dirt shit other times.
+Years ago, I was enrapt in a relationship that felt great at times and just dirt poor other times.
 It was like a rollercoaster ride.
 It was only years later after knowing the concept of boundaries, that I realized that my ex-girlfriend and I had piss poor boundaries in our relationship.

 So other than sparring yourself from rollercoaster relationships, why are boundaries important?